froggitti/ThermOS/README.md

 ## Building (Intel or ARM64 macOS)

  - Prereqs: Make sure you have [brew](https://brew.sh/) installed.
-   -  Then: `brew install pyenv git-lfs ccache`
+   -  Then: `brew install pyenv git-lfs ccache wget`

 1. Clone the repo and cd into it: